shimomut/sagemaker-solutions/hyperpod_issue_report/README.md

 #### Precondition

 - This script assumes SSH access from the head node to all worker nodes are already set up.
 See also the [relevant workshop page](https://catalog.workshops.aws/sagemaker-hyperpod/en-US/01-cluster/07-ssh-compute).
+- The user who executes this script needs to have sudo privilege.

 #### Data to be collected